Want to know more about Digital Payments?

 And unlike wire transfers, which are largely irreversible, ACH transfers can be reversed if caught soon enough (no later than five business days after settlement).
 This makes them less likely to be used for fraudulent schemes.

+Another benefit of ACH payments for customers is convenience.
 ACH payments lend themselves well to recurring payments, because you only have to request customers’ authorization once.
 With their consent, you can arrange for payments to go out on an automated basis.
 This is especially helpful if your business operates on a subscription model, or your customers pay repeated monthly charges (like rent).

 Customers like this because they don’t have to worry about missing a payment.
 B2B customer preferences are also trending towards electronic payments, largely due to the spike in digitization caused by the pandemic.
 In a survey we ran of 400 CFOs, 40% of respondents said they’re using checks less often than they were before the pandemic.

-Signing customers up to pay automatically with ACH also means your accounts receivable (AR) team is spending less time chasing after overdue payments.
+Signing customers up to pay automatically with ACH payments also means your accounts receivable (AR) team is spending less time chasing after overdue payments.
 Automatic payments mean invoices get paid on or before their due date, avoiding the need to trigger any collections outreach.

 When customers can pay invoices digitally, there’s also no need for your team to physically go to the office to retrieve paper checks or to manage lockboxes.